Compunets – Terms & Conditions

 6.4 All Goods supplied by the Company are charged separately from the Services.

 6.5 Where there is any change in the costs incurred by the Company in relation to the Goods or Services, the Company may vary its price for those Goods or Services in order to take account of any such change.

-6.6 Surcharges may be applied on emergency and/or outside Business Hours visits.
+6.6 Surcharges are applied on emergency and/or outside Business Hours visits.

 7. Payment Default

 If the Customer becomes, or resolves to become, insolvent, bankrupt or have a receiver, administrator, liquidator, trustee or similar official appointed, then:

 7.1 The Customer must notify the Company immediately;